 Although the buildings we manage vary in size and type, the process we follow to mitigate risk and achieve full vacant possession is the same each time.
 When a client requires their property back, a notice period of only 32 days is required when terminating a licence agreement.
-This allows adequate time to complete the restoration of the property back to its original condition, and in many cases, in a better condition than when LOWE Guardians initially moved in, as well as the opportunity to rehome guardians at another LOWE property, where possible.
+This allows adequate time to complete the restoration of the property back to its original condition, and in many cases, in a better condition than when LOWE guardians initially moved in, as well as the opportunity to rehome licensees at another LOWE property, where possible.

 LOWE’s hand back process: how we achieve vacant possession